Skip to content

 -------

-Series with results for wanted group.
+Series or DataFrame with results for wanted group.
 The index is the name of the loss.
 Depending on the `waterfall_type`, there will be special rows added:

 - `Gross`: First row with the total value of the group.
 Applicable to all types, except `relative` types.
 If a percentage type is selected it will be equal to 100%.